mikhmha/my_blog/README.md

 # 01/01/2025

 New Year!
 Unfortunately I wasn't able to launch SWARMMO in time for the end of 2024.
 But I'm not pressed.
 I don't think anyone was eagerly waiting for the release date.
 I'd be dissapointed and demotivated by the delays if it was due to being unable to complete gameplay features/subsystems in time.
 Thats not the case though, the delays are because the planned features are complete and then I realized I can get lots of mileage out of expanding them.
 Quick wins and all that.
 So the game gets delayed a bit, but its because the scope has expanded (to a reasonable level).
 Unreasonable scope would be things like delaying the game to implement whole new gameplay systems like building or resource collection.
 Don't worry, I'm not doing that.
 Is there a new planned release date?
 All I can say is - very very very very soon.
 I can make the game available for public play at any time, I want to get things right.

+# 01/18/2025

+AHHHHHHH.
+I'm so close to launching the game.
+I need to finish.
+I know what I have to do.
+So why am I procrastinating?
+I don't know.
+Things were going good.
+Now suddenly I feel worthless.
+Pessimism is creeping in.
+The game sucks!
+Total piece of shit.
+No one will play it.
+The gameplay loop needs more content.
+I need more time, I need more money.
+I really need to get out of the current situation I'm in.
+I'm trying really hard to do that but I feel so trapped.
+I was told to never complain.
+So I won't.
+Breathe in.
+Breathe out.
+I really want to move somewhere new.....
+Life is so fun sometimes but theres so much boringness in between.
+But a life of only fun would become boring eventually. lol.
+Theres no way to win.

+What can I do RIGHT now to help myself?
+I don't want to jump off a bridge.